 Deleting cookies will have a negative impact on the usability of many websites.
 To avoid problems:

 - you should refrain from deleting cookies created by websites you are currently browsing, and

-- you should never delete cookies issued by a websites you are logged to because in many cases this will end your session and my result in some data loss.
+- you should never delete cookies issued by a website you are logged to because in many cases this will end your session and may result in some data loss.